Kyle Richards Too Good For Walmart? ‘RHOBH’ Star Has Cringeworthy Moment

-Kyle Richards is trying to stay out of the drama on The Real Housewives of Beverly Hills but it is hard for her to stay neutral when the drama is about her sister Kim Richards.
-Apparently, Kim’s sobriety is being called into question again after new housewife Eden Sassoon started talking about her own experiences with alcoholism, overdoses and losing her sister.
+Kyle Richards is trying to stay out of the drama on The Real Housewives of Beverly Hills, but it is hard for her to stay neutral when the drama is about her sister Kim Richards.
+Apparently, Kim’s sobriety is being called into question again after new housewife Eden Sassoon started talking about her own experiences with alcoholism, overdoses, and losing her sister.
 And this was probably the last thing she wanted to focus on as she was planning her big party.

-According to a new tweet, Kyle Richards is now revealing that she was a bit stressed out over the party, as some of the pieces weren’t falling into place.
-In addition, Richards knew that Eden may confront her sister about some of the things that were said behind her back.
+According to a new tweet, Kyle Richards revealed that she was a bit stressed out over the party as some of the pieces weren’t falling into place.
+In addition, Richards knew that Eden might confront her sister about some of the things that were said behind her back.
 While Kyle wanted to keep the peace with her sister, one can imagine she had a lot going on.
 And this resulted in a cringeworthy moment for Kyle Richards.

 “I love you, but complaining about a Walmart being nearby at your party is a little cringeworthy…I’m a target person though!” one person wrote to Kyle on Twitter after watching Tuesday’s episode of The Real Housewives of Beverly Hills, where Richards questioned her party planner about a Walmart being nearby where she was hosting her party.